jedick/plotmydata/README.md

 PlotMyData is an agentic data analysis and visualization system.
 It follows your prompts to drive an [R] session.

-You can start with example datasets, upload your own data, or download data from a URL (currently CSV files are supported).
+You can start with example datasets, upload your own data, or download data from a URL.
 If you want to ask about the data or transform it before plotting, just say what you want to do.

 ![Animation of using PlotMyData to plot, download, upload, and explore data](https://chnosz.net/guest/plotmydata/animation-2.gif)

 ## Features

-- Multiple data sources: Upload a file, provide a URL, or use built-in [R datasets]
+- Multiple data sources: Use built-in [R datasets] or user-provided data (currently CSV files are supported)
 - Interactive analysis: The system uses an R session so variables persist across invocations
 - Instant visualization: Plots are shown in the chat interface and are downloadable as PNG files

 ### Agents and tools refined through many usage trials

+- *Help tools*
+  - Provide access to help pages for packages and topics
 - *Data agent*
+  - Knows about R datasets and can access uploaded files or URLs
   - Data files are automatically summarized for the LLM
   - *This lets you describe a plot without knowing the exact variable names*
 - *Run agent*